 What is Walkability?
-(And Why it Matters for Health, Resiliency, Happiness, and Sustainability)
+(And Why it Matters for Health, Resilience, Happiness)

 Walkable communities are healthier and more economical, but they also offer so much more—they are more diverse, resilient, sustainable, friendlier, and greener.
 These in-demand neighborhoods draw people from all income brackets and research shows that people who live in these types of neighborhoods and communities are healthier and happier.